jayeshpaluru/jayeshpaluru/README.md

 # Hey there!
 I'm Jayesh Paluru 👋

-## I'm a data science student at the University of Texas at Dallas and a Google and IBM certified data analyst.
-I am passionate about data science, web development, and artificial intelligence.
+## I'm a data science student at the University of Texas at Dallas, a data science intern at Humana, and a Google and IBM certified data analyst.
+I am passionate about data science, data analysis, web development, machine learning and artificial intelligence.

 ### Check out my personal website: https://www.jayeshp.com/